gabrielmotablima/Artificial_Intelligence/README.md

 # Basic AI Templates

 This repository is detined to basic algorithms about Artificial Intelligence which can be used as templates.

+Some implementations have been taken from online courses such as "Machine Learning A-Z ™: Hands-On Python and R In Data Science" (from SuperDataScience).

 The folder sequence expected:
   - Basic AI Templates
     - Machine Learning